 Students participating in athletics for the first time are required to have a physical examination.
 Parents and students must sign an eligibility form annually which will be kept on file in the office.
 A participation fee is charged to students involved in extracurricular activities.
+If needed, fill out the Free/Reduced lunch form to qualify for reduced rate.
 The eligibility form and fee must be on file in the office before a student can participate in practice or games; (BMS does not provide insurance).